outs1der/outs1der.github.io/cv.md

 My primary area of research interest is the nature and properties of neutron star binaries.
 A [neutron star](https://theconversation.com/explainer-what-is-a-neutron-star-29341) is the extreme product of a supernova explosion; the surface density, temperature, and magnetic field strength are all many orders of magnitude in excess of anything achievable on Earth.
 Accreting binaries, in which gas from a relatively normal stellar companion falls under gravity onto a neutron star, offer a unique window on some rich physics via satellite-based X-ray observations.

 My research involves observational studies of thermonuclear (type-I) bursts, merging compact objects, and accretion-powered millisecond pulsars using ground- and satellite-based observatories, including _[GOTO](http://www.goto-observatory.org)_, _[INTEGRAL](http://www.rssd.esa.int/Integral)_, _[XMM-Newton](http://xmm.vilspa.esa.es/)_, _[Chandra](http://cxc.harvard.edu)_, _[Swift](http://swift.gsfc.nasa.gov)_ and the _[Nuclear Spectroscopic Telescope Array (NuSTAR)](http://www.nustar.caltech.edu)_.
-The goals of these studies include improved understanding of the physical processes; measuring the rates of nuclear reactions (via collaboration with [Joint Institute for Nuclear Astrophysics Centre for the Evolution of the Elements, JINA-CEE)](http://jinaweb.org); and constraining the uncertain neutron star equation of state.
+The goals of these studies include improved understanding of the physical processes; measuring the rates of nuclear reactions (via collaborating members of the [International Research Network for Nuclear Astrophysics, IReNA)](https://www.irenaweb.org); and constraining the uncertain neutron star equation of state.

 I am the Monash PI of the [Gravitational-wave Optical Transient Observatory (GOTO)](http://goto-observatory.org/wiki) project, with the goal of building a network of optical telescopes to respond to gravitational wave detections by the [Advanced Laser Interferometric Gravitational-wave Observatory (aLIGO)](http://www.ligo.org) Accreting binaries are also candidate gravitational wave sources, which may be detectable by aLIGO.
 I carry out optical and X-ray observations to improve the measured system parameters, which can lead to more sensitive searches for gravitational waves.

-I am a CI of the [ARC Centre of Excellence for Gravitational Wave Discovery (OzGRav)](http://www.ozgrav.org), which aims to capitalise on the historic first detections of gravitational waves to understand the extreme physics of black holes and warped spacetime.

 I am broadly interested in astrophysical transient search and followup, and am a member of the [Variables and Slow Transients (VAST)](http://www.physics.usyd.edu.au/sifa/vast/index.php/Main/HomePage) survey science project for the [Australian Square Kilometre Array Pathfinder (ASKAP)](http://www.atnf.csiro.au/projects/askap).